-CAUTION: This SRM is an acidic solution sealed in borosilicate glass ampoules with pre-scored stems.
-All appropriate safety precautions, including use of gloves during handling, should be taken.
-Unopened ampoules should be stored upright inside the original container supplied by NIST under normal laboratory conditions.
+Safety: This SRM is an acidic solution contained in tip-sealed borosilicate glass ampoules with prescored stems.
+Therefore, all appropriate safety precautions, including use of gloves during handling, should be taken.
+Please consult the Safety Data Sheet provided with this material concerning any chemical hazards that are present.

+Storage: Unopened ampoules should be stored upright under normal laboratory conditions inside the original container supplied by NIST.

-Opening an Ampoule: When an ampoule is to be opened, that area of the stem where the pre-scored band is located (≈ 5 mm below the encircling metallic band) should be carefully wiped with a clean, damp cloth and the body of the ampoule wrapped in absorbent material.
+Opening an Ampoule: When an ampoule is to be opened, that area of the stem where the prescored band is located (≈ 5 mm below the encircling metallic band) should be carefully wiped with a clean, damp cloth and the body of the ampoule wrapped in absorbent material.
 Holding the ampoule steady and with thumb and forefinger grasping the stem at the metallic band, minimal thumb pressure should be applied to the stem to snap it.
-Correctly done, the stem should break easily where pre-scored.
+Correctly done, the stem should break easily where prescored.
 Use of a metal file to break the stem is NOT recommended.

 Working Standard Solutions: After opening the ampoule, the entire contents should be transferred immediately to another container and working standard solutions should be prepared.
 Working standard solutions in the range of 10 mg/kg to 100 mg/kg are recommended, from which more dilute standards can be prepared.
-The user should establish internal laboratory procedures that specify a maximum shelf-life for a working standard solution.
+The user should establish internal laboratory procedures that specify a maximum shelf life for a working standard solution.
 Two procedures for the preparation of working standard solutions follow.

 Preparation of Working Standard Solutions by Mass: Each working standard solution should be prepared by emptying one or more ampoules of the SRM into an empty, dry, preweighed, polyethylene bottle and then reweighing the bottle.
 An appropriate dilute acid must be added by mass to bring the solution to the desired dilution.
-The dilution need not be exact since the mass of the empty bottle, mass of the bottle plus SRM aliquot, and the final diluted mass of the solution will permit calculation of the exact mass fraction (mass of manganese per mass of solution) of the working standard solution.
+The dilution need not be exact since the mass of the empty bottle, mass of the bottle plus SRM aliquot, and the final diluted mass of the solution will permit calculation of the exact mass fraction (mass of terbium per mass of solution) of the working standard solution.
 Dilutions prepared gravimetrically as described will need no correction for temperature and no further correction for true mass fraction in vacuum.

 Preparation of Working Standard Solutions by Volume: Volumetric dilutions are NOT recommended due to uncertainties in volume calibrations and variations in density.
 However, for user convenience, a procedure for volumetric preparation that will minimize the major sources of error is given.
-Each working standard solution should be prepared by emptying one or more ampoules of the SRM into an empty, dry, polyethylene bottle and then weighing the bottle.
-The solution must now be transferred to a Class A volumetric flask and the polyethylene bottle reweighed to determine the exact mass of SRM solution transferred.
-The solution in the flask is then diluted to 99 % + volume using an appropriate dilute acid, mixed thoroughly, and the remaining few drops needed to dilute to exact volume carefully added.
-The concentration (in milligrams per milliliter) of the resulting working standard solution can then be calculated by multiplying the mass (in grams) of the SRM solution amount by the SRM certified value (in milligrams per gram) and dividing the numerical product by the calibrated volume (in milliliters) of the flask used for dilution.
+Each working standard solution should be prepared by emptying one or more ampoules of the SRM into an empty, dry, polyethylene bottle and weighing the bottle.
+The solution must be transferred to a Class A volumetric flask and the polyethylene bottle reweighed to determine the exact mass of SRM solution transferred.
+The solution in the flask is diluted to 99 % + volume using an appropriate dilute acid, mixed thoroughly, and the remaining few drops needed to dilute to exact volume carefully added.
+The concentration (in mg/mL) of the resulting working standard solution can be calculated by multiplying the mass (in g) of the SRM solution amount by the SRM certified value (in mg/g) and dividing the numerical product by the calibrated volume (in mL) of the flask used for dilution.
 If this procedure is followed, no correction for density is needed.
 Although the concentration of the resulting working standard solution may be an uneven fraction of the original SRM concentration, it will be known as accurately as a volumetric dilution permits.
+See COA for 3181 for additional information.